Saturday, October 15, 2011

 So there are three goalies - Nadokov, DiPietro (who I understand has more than a contentious relationship with the fanbase) and Montoya, the guy who will be starting tonight.
 Dipietro just showed up on screen in a Mets hat and a really huge beard which endears me to him.
 Peter Ruttgaizer is on screen telling me about coach Jack Capuano, who looks and talks like every single Long Island dad I've ever seen yell at their kid at Little League.
 I love him already.

 I also love the fact Hockey coaches wear suits.
 I think it's one of the coolest things in sports.
-I'm also convinced Two Brothers Scrap Metal is a front for the mafia and I hate their stupid commercials.
 Like the Knicks and Mets broadcasts though, the same five commercials are always in rotation and I'm beginning to prep myself for that.

 I feel really over my head.
 There are so many players to learn, so much jargon to understand, so many rules to comprehend...I hope I learn soon.
 I want to love this sport and this is an honest attempt to get involved.
 It just dawned on me that I'm not just getting involved in a new team, but an entire league.
 There are many teams, many players and lots to learn.
 I hope I can convince myself long enough that this is an intellectual endeavor because I'm going to be spending LOTS of time on this.